We are blessed to have some very talented people among us.

 the God of Heaven, who made sea and land,”

 said Jonah, with a wave of his hand.

-that Jonah, away from his God had flew.
+that Jonah away from his God had flown.

 “to be rid of this storm and safe at last?”